30+ Successful PWA Examples for Your Inspiration

 Tinder is one of the leading dating apps in the market.
 It allows users to find the most suitable date within a few minutes.
 Back in 2017, Tinder decided to invest in the progressive web application.

 Tinder utilized React and Redux to create a proper progressive web application.
 The team took around three months to build the PWA.
+They launched a PWA with a size of 2.8 MB, which is smaller than the native app(30MB).

 Telegram is a well-known cloud-based chat service provider launched in the year 2013.
 On understanding the importance of the web app, the company decided to invest in a progressive web application.